SciPhi-AI/synthesizer/README.md

 <!-- ## **Overview** -->

-**SciPhi** is an configurable Python framework designed to tackle the challenges of LLM (Large Language Model) scaling laws.
+**SciPhi** is an configurable Python framework designed to tackle the challenges of efficiently training LLM (Large Language Model) through synthetic data.
 At its core, SciPhi offers:

 - **Configurable Data Generation**: Efficiently produce LLM-mediated synthetic training and tuning datasets tailored to your specific needs.